marcelhollerbach/spawny/src/sp-protocol/README.md

 ## Hello
 After a 'Hello' message the daemon replies with a Data message.
-Further requests can be sent
+Further requests can be sent This is a safe call.

 ## Activate Session
 The message must contain the id of the Session object that should get acitvated.
 The daemon will answer with a request feedback object.
+This is a safe call.

 ## Login
 The message must contain a valid user name, password, and the id of the template that should get instanciated.
 The daemon will answer with a request feedback object.
+This is a safe call.

 ## Greeter start
 The message results in the daemon trying to start a new session where the greeter is brought up.